-\This course is not included in the GPA Credit: 0.5 (1 trimester) Grade Level: 11, 12
+This course is not included in the GPA

 Prerequisites: 15.5 credits (tri 1) & 18.5 credits (tri 2)

 Work Experience is designed for students who would like the opportunity to pursue a specific career through participation in a work experience program.
 For one, two, or three trimesters, students may be released from school for one or two periods to work at a school-supervised work site arranged by the student and approved by the program coordinator.
 Students and parents who participate in this program are required to review the expectations and guidelines of this program and to sign contracts agreeing to abide by the guidelines.